yiyoyayo/Meraki-Portal-Counter/README.md

 Please refer to detailed "User Guide.pdf" documentation provided in this repo.

-### DevNet Sandbox

-There is no Sandbox for this project.

 ## How to test the software

 ### Start ngrok tunnel